-For the purpose of the Data Protection Act 1998, the data controller is Pay Smart Carpets Limited.
+For the purpose of the General Data Protection Regulation and Data Protection Act 2018, the data controller is Pay Smart Carpets Limited.

 We know how important it is to manage and protect the information you share with us.
 When you share data with us through our website, that information is protected by secure socket layer (SSL) encryption.

 To prevent any unauthorised disclosure or access to your information, we have implemented strong electronic and physical security safeguards.

 We also follow stringent procedures to ensure we work with all personal information in line with the General Data Protection Regulation and Data Protection Act 2018.

 We collect information about you in numerous ways:

 In addition to the personal information you submit (or we collect), we may also collect information about your computer including, where available, your IP Address, operating system and browser type for the purpose of system administration and product improvement.
 Details on this are available in our Cookies.